santik/hackerrank/README.md

-# Hackerrank Solutions
+# Hackerrank & Leedcode Solutions

 My hackerrank username is [santik](https://www.hackerrank.com/santik)
-I'm planning to add here solutions for hackerrank puzzles.
+I'm planning to add here solutions for hackerrank and leedcode puzzles.
 Not sure yet about old solutions, but will try to add everything new.